-Anemia is one of the more common blood disorders.
-It an be defined as having less than the normal number of red blood cells or less hemoglobin than normal in the blood.
+Anemia is a common blood disorders.
+It can be defined as having less than the normal number of red blood cells or less hemoglobin than normal in the blood.
 Hemoglobin helps red blood cells carry oxygen from your lungs to all parts of your body.
-If anemia is left untreated, it could cause stress on body organs.
-Causes vary widely, but often include inherited disorders, nutritional deficiencies, infections, or exposure to a drug or toxic substance.
+If anemia is left untreated it could cause stress on body organs.
+Causes vary widely but often include inherited disorders, nutritional deficiencies, infections, blood loss, or exposure to a drug or toxic substance.
 Anemia is common with certain forms of kidney disease, especially once a patient is on dialysis, and when cancer patients take chemotherapy.
 Treatment depends on the cause and type of anemia.
 It could include iron pills or vitamin supplements.
-Symptoms range from mild skin paleness and fatigue to dizziness and lightheadedness.
+Symptoms range from mild skin paleness and fatigue to dizziness and lightheadedness and feinting.

 Diet and food selection

 The type of diet for anemia depends on the cause.
 In case of iron deficiency anemia, the diet should include foods that have a high iron content or a person can take an Iron pill supplement.
 Foods with high iron content include beef, turkey, seafood, chicken, and liver.
 IF the anemia is due to vitamin B12 deficiency, the diet above still applies since B12 is mostly found in meats.
 Consider a Vitamin-B12 supplement.
 On the other hand, if the anemia is due to folic acid deficiency, dietary sources of folic acid would include dark green, leafy vegetables, whole grains, beans and peas, nuts and seed, many types of fruits, liver and organ meats.